 This Davinci Kalani 4in1 convertible crib has been around for several years now and has changed quite a bit along the way.
 It is an awesome choice for someone looking for high versatility and safety, may not be looking for the mid-century modern look, or isn't willing to pay the price premium for the top-rated babyletto crib.
 It is an awesome, handsome crib made by a company with a great reputation for quality, safety, and convenience.
 This crib has it all: Greenguard Certification for lead, phthalates, and emissions, 4 mattress height adjustment levels, a low profile to help you reach in and out, and it surpasses all current safety standards.
 It also uses New Zealand pine sourced from sustainable forests, which makes you feel good about your purchase.
 This crib has won several awards for its great features and quality, including from BabyCenter, National Parenting Publications, and Babble.
 It comes in several finishes including Cherry, Espresso, Black/Ebony, White, and Chestnut.
 It converts from an infant crib, to a toddler bed with a rail, to a daybed without the rail, all the way to a full-size bed (but of course you will have to buy the full-size mattress and frame).
 This is a great convertible crib, but it also has some downfalls relative to the higher options on this list.
 First, we tested out the white version and didn't like that the dark-colored screws stood out so much visually.
 Second, DaVinci used to include the toddler rail with this crib but recently stopped including it, even though they have not lowered their prices any.
 Finally, we found that during assembly it was a little too easy to scratch the thin finish on the wood.
 Overall, this is a reasonably priced crib option with really excellent features, but you will need to get your own toddler rail and the build quality isn't as great as it used to be.
 Usually sells for about $220-250 online.
 Interested?
 You can check out the DaVinci Kalani here.

 This 4-in-1 convertible baby crib is one of several cribs made by Delta Children that all pack some serious bang for the buck, great styling, and sturdy build quality.
 These include not only the Bentley, but also the Emery, Canton, and Heartland models.
 We got our hands on the Bentley for testing in mid-2019, and were impressed with its versatility, quality, ease of use, and sleigh crib style.
 It's one of only a few solid wood cribs that are available for under $300.
 The one we tested was made of solid cherry wood that was heavy and good quality: ours didn't have any dings, blemishes, touch-up paint, or cracks.
 Out of the box, assembly was surprisingly easy and took us about 20 minutes with the included tools.
 Note a few things: first, expect some expansion and contraction of solid wood so that screw holes might not line up perfectly.
 Consider assembling it with loose screws throughout, and then once all the screws are in, you can tighten them down.
 Second, do not over-tighten the screws, or you might run into trouble with the hardware or cracking wood.
 Once it is assembled, it has some great features.
-It has a 3-position mattress height, several layers of lead-free stain for durability, and there is a matching nursery dresser if you're interested (see it here).
+It has a 3-position mattress height, several layers of lead-free stain for durability, and for those who might be interested there is also a matching nursery dresser.
 We found the metal frame springs to be strong, the dimensions to perfectly fit two test mattresses (the Safety 1st Heavenly Dreams, and Newton Wovenaire), and the entire thing to be very sturdy and strong.
 The highest mattress setting was high enough for us to comfortably reach inside to lift a baby, and the lowest was low enough to prevent climbing in young toddlers.
 While it does not include a toddler bar or conversion kit to turn it into a full-size bed, it does have the capability to achieve 4 functions: crib, toddler bed, daybed, and full size bed.
 You can find the toddler bar and full size bed conversion kit pretty easily online, and they are reasonably priced.
 So overall we really appreciated this crib, and think it makes a great addition to our best cribs list (and be sure to check out the Delta Children Emery, Canton, and Heartland models as well)!
 Cons?
 Well, there are only 3 height adjustments rather than 4 (but that's not a big deal), it is not GreenGuard Certified, we have no idea how they source their wood, and some of the hardware is not the best quality.
 This crib usually sells for about $260 online, and is available in Black Cherry (pictured), Chocolate, and White.
 Interested?
 You can check out the Bentley 4-in-1 Convertible Crib here.

 This 4in1 convertible crib has a beautiful traditional styling, and we think it looks fantastic in espresso, grey, and white.
 It is a great crib made by a company (Stork Craft) with an excellent reputation for build quality and customer service.
 This crib has several great features: solid pine and composite construction, meets or exceeds government safety standards for construction and finishes (ASTM, CPSC, and JPMA), has 3 mattress height adjustment levels, a low profile to help you get your baby in and out, a separately-purchased toddler rail for easy conversion, and a long reputation for great build quality.
 This crib converts from an infant crib to a toddler bed (you need to purchase the toddler rail separately here), then into a daybed (front and rail removed), and finally into a full-size bed using the back and front as headboard and footboard (but the metal bed frame is sold separately).
 It comes in several finishes, including Cherry, White, Brown, Espresso, and Gray.
 The gray is a nice soft-looking modern gray finish.
 In our testing, we thought it assembled easily, and was sturdy, stylish, and overall good quality, especially for a $235 crib.
 Cons?
 Well, it has only 3 rather than 4 height adjustment settings, which may or may not affect you at all; it simply means there is more space between the settings.
 Realistically, you'll likely only use 2 or 3, because once they start standing you'll want it nice and low!
 It also does not include the toddler rail, or hold GreenGuard Certification for finish quality and emissions, or use wood from sustainable forests, so if you're into those things you should definitely check out the others on this list.
 Overall, this is a great and competitively priced crib and you can't really go wrong with it.
 Note that there is also a matching changing table available as well.
 Usually sells for about $250 online.
 Interested?
 You can check out the Stork Craft Tuscany here.